artefactual/archivematica-docs/getting-started/overview/technical.rst

    :align: center
    :figwidth: 40%
    :width: 100%
-   :alt: Diagram of the Archivematica ingest overview
+   :alt: Diagram of the Archivematica technical overview

-   Archivematica Ingest infrastructure overview
+   Archivematica technical overview

 This page provides a high-level overview of Archivematica's technical architecture.

 .. _technical-microservices: